stellar/stellar-etl-airflow/.github/pull_request_template.md

 - [ ] This PR has reasonably narrow scope (if not, break it down into smaller PRs).
 - [ ] This PR avoids mixing refactoring changes with feature changes (split into two PRs otherwise).
-- [ ] This PR's title starts with name of package that is most changed in the PR, ex.
+- [ ] This PR's title starts with the jira ticket associated with the PR.
-      `services/friendbot`, or `all` or `doc` if the changes are broad or impact many packages.

 ### Thoroughness